Erasure (duo): 1995–2008: Continued success with more albums

-Releases 2009–2019
+2009–2019: Releases

 Total Pop!
 The First 40 Hits, a collection of Erasure's first 40 hits plus a new remix of "Always" by Jeremy Wheatley, was released on 23 February 2009.
 The compilation fractionally missed the UK top 20, reaching number 21.

 On 10 August 2009, Erasure released a six-track EP of classic remixes entitled Erasure.Club.

 To celebrate 21 years since its release, the album The Innocents (1988) was remastered and re-released on 26 October 2009.

 Andy Bell released his second solo studio album, Non-Stop, on 7 June 2010.

 In February and March 2010, the song "Always" enjoyed an unexpected peak of popularity among flash-game players for its prominent role as the soundtrack of the Adult Swim game Robot Unicorn Attack.

 Vince Clarke stated in radio interviews that the band wanted to complete the concept album of nursery rhymes that they had been working on for some time.

 On 16 December 2010, Erasure's official website announced a new studio album planned for release in summer 2011 to be produced by Frankmusik.
 Also, a world tour was announced (including the Ultra Music Festival in Miami, Florida in March 2011 and the Total Pop!
 Forest Tour of the UK in June and July 2011) with dates including stops in Europe and South America.

 Erasure played a 27-date US and Canada tour, as well as at Estadio Monumental "U" in Lima, Peru on 18 August.
 The Tomorrow's World Tour began on 31 August 2011 in Tampa, continuing through September, and finished in Seattle on 6 October 2011.
 The UK and European leg of the Tomorrow's World tour began on 12 October 2011 in Leicester, UK, continuing through to 14 November 2011 in Dresden, Germany.